You need to select an answer first.

-This chapter reviewed several question types:
+This chapter reviewed three question types:

 Now that we’re deep into the Logical Reasoning chapter, we’re going to move into discussing trap answer choices.
 Test writing is an extremely time-consuming task, but test writers have an easy way out.
 On nearly every question you will see wrong answers that they pull out of a “bin” of typical junk answers.
-These wrong answers do not do much to test ability; they are simply there to fool inexperienced and unskilled test takers.

 (A) If you misread the passage, this looks right.